SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some significant events that have occurred on June 24 in U.S. history:
+Here are some notable events that have occurred in the USA on June 24:

-- **1947**: Kenneth Arnold reported seeing nine unusual flying objects while flying near Mount Rainier in Washington, marking one of the first widely publicized UFO sightings in the U.S.
-- **1964**: President Lyndon B. Johnson signed the Civil Rights Act of 1964 into law, which aimed to eliminate discrimination based on race, color, religion, sex, or national origin.
+- **1893**: The U.S. Supreme Court ruled in *Field v.
+Clark*, holding that the tariff law gives Congress the ability to regulate commerce.
+- **1948**: Begins the Berlin Airlift, where U.S. and British planes begin supplying West Berlin with food and fuel after the Soviet blockade.
+- **1952**: **Gaelicester Release Date:** In corpus archival format, Europ
 ### Positive Qoute
 ------
-"Embrace the glorious mess that you are! 🌟✨💖"
+"Every day may not be good, but there’s something good in every day! 🌈😊✨"